Overview

 Usage Examples

-Create a New File or Open an Existing File
+Create a New File or Open an Existing One

 nano my_document.txt

-Opens the file with the specified name, or creates a new one if the file does not exist.
+Opens the specified file, or creates a new one if it doesn't exist.

 nano -v /etc/fstab